dvdgeroconnell/computer_infrastructure/README.md

 ## Getting Started
 Note that this repository contains GitHub workflows.
-1. Clone this repository, either to your local machine or to a [GitHub Codespace](https://github.com/features/codespaces).
+1. Clone this repository, either
+  a) to your local machine - Visual Studio Code and Anaconda are pre-requisites.
+  b) using [GitHub Codespaces](https://github.com/features/codespaces) - click the green `Code` button at the top of the repository and select Codespaces.
-2. Review the README.
+2. Review the README (this document).
-3. Review the *weather.sh* notebook.
+3. Open the *weather.sh* notebook in Visual Studio Code.

 ## References